Maximal $\mathrm{PSL_2}$ subgroups of exceptional groups of Lie type: The Proof for E7 in Characteristic 2

-The eigenvalues of $x$ on $4_{1,2}$ are $\zeta^{\pm 1},\zeta^{\pm 3}$, so if this is a submodule (hence summand) of $\Vmin\downarrow_H$ then that submodule is stabilized by a positive-dimensional subgroup of $G$, as needed.
-There are no extensions between $4_{1,2}$ and any of $4_{1,3}$, $4_{1,5}$, $2_1$ or $2_3$, and so since all other composition factors are multiplicity free, and $4_{1,2}$ is multiplicity free, there can be no extensions between $4_{1,2}$ and any other composition factor, as $\Vmin$ is self-dual.
-Thus $4_{1,2}$ splits off in both cases, and our result is proved for two trivial factors.

-If there are four trivial composition factors in $\Vmin\downarrow_H$, then there are twenty-eight possible sets of dimensions for the factors of $\Vmin\downarrow_H$ that have a good trace of an element of order $3$, and we exclude those that do not have at least five $2$s -- bringing us down to sixteen sets -- and those that do not have three $4$s as needed by Proposition \ref{lem:largestsubmodofP4}.
-We apply this lemma again to see that we cannot have too many $2$s per $4$, and this brings us down to six possible sets of dimensions, given in the table below.
+\textbf{Case $a=5$}: There are 28 possible sets of dimensions for the factors of $M(E_7)\downarrow_H$ that have a trace of an element of order $3$ that is one of $-25$, $-7$, $2$ and $25$ (see Appendix \ref{app:traces}).
+We exclude those of non-positive pressure, using Lemma \ref{lem:pressure} -- bringing us down to sixteen sets -- and those that do not have three $4$s as needed by Lemma \ref{lem:largestsubmodofP4}.
+We apply this lemma again to see that we cannot have more than four $2$-dimensional factors per $4$-dimensional factor (minus one $4$-dimensional factor), and this brings us down to six possible sets of dimensions, given in the table below.

-This leaves just six sets of composition factors that are not guaranteed to be blueprints for $\Vmin\downarrow_H$.
+This leaves just six sets of composition factors (up to field automorphism) that are not guaranteed to be blueprints for $M(E_7)\downarrow_H$.
 These are

-They all have corresponding sets of composition factors on $L(G)$, but the easiest way to eliminate them is to consider the modules $W$ and $W'$ from the case of two trivial factors: in each of the six cases, we have at most two trivial factors in $W'$, and so $H$ must always fix a line or $2$-space on $\Vmin$, as needed.
+The easiest way to eliminate these is to consider the modules $W$ and $W'$ from the proof of Proposition \ref{prop:e7char22trivials}: in each of the six cases, we have at most two trivial factors in $W'$, and so we cannot have $W\leq W'$.
+Hence in these six cases $H$ must always stabilize a line or $2$-space on $M(E_7)$, as claimed in the proposition.

-When $a=6$, we have exactly the same possible dimensions for composition factors for $\Vmin\downarrow_H$ as for $a=5$.
-The traces of semisimple elements of order up to $21$ are known, but not $63$ or $65$, so we can check if a set of composition factors are conspicuous up to $21$.
-Letting $x$ be an element of order $63$ in $H$, we note that we have a list of all semisimple elements of order $21$ in $G$, but not $63$, so we use the preimage trick from Section \ref{sec:blueprints} firstly to see if the composition factors are conspicuous up to $63$, and then use the preimage trick again to see if there exists an element $\hat x$ of order $63\cdot 5=195$ with the same eigenspaces as $x$ and with $\hat x^5=x$.
-In every case, we find that the element of order $63$ is a blueprint for $\Vmin$.
+\textbf{Case $a=6$}: We proceed in the same way as in Proposition \ref{prop:e7char22trivials} for $a=6$.
+We have exactly the same possible dimensions for composition factors for $M(E_7)\downarrow_H$ as for $a=5$.
+The traces of semisimple elements of $\bG$ of order up to $21$ are known, but not $63$ or $65$, so we can check if a set of composition factors are conspicuous for elements of order up to $21$.
+Letting $x$ be an element of order $63$ in $H$, we use the preimage trick from the end of Section \ref{sec:blueprints} first to see if the composition factors are conspicuous up to $63$, and then use the preimage trick again to see if there exists an element $\hat x$ of order $63\cdot 5=195$ with the same eigenspaces as $x$ and with $\hat x^5=x$.
+If this is the case, then since $\hat x$ is a blueprint for $M(E_7)$ by Theorem \ref{thm:blueprintsminimal}, $H$ is a blueprint for $M(E_7)$, as needed.